-The Code of Federal Regulations governing Special Events (36 CFR §2.50) and the NPS Special Park Use Guidelines (DO/RM-53) establish the procedures for special use permits.
+The Code of Federal Regulations governing Special Events (36 CFR §2.50) and the NPS Special Park Use Guidelines (Director's Orders/Resource Manual-53) establish the procedures for special use permits.
 In order to comply with these regulations, the park has developed policies and procedures to manage fishing tournaments and recover certain costs.
 These procedures were developed after study and data gathering.
 Recognizing that each special use fishing tournament will have different requirements from the park, flexibility will be used in issuing the special use permits, and the park will work with the tournament directors/organizers to determine the requirements and provisions necessary to minimize the impacts.
 In turn, the tournament directors/organizers are expected to have established procedures and rules to assist the park in following the required policy and procedures.

-Permits: A special use permit will be required when any fishing tournament exceeds ten (10) boats.
+Permits: A Special Use Permit will be required when any fishing tournament exceeds ten (10) boats.
 The application for special use permits must be received by the park at least 72 hours before and no earlier than 12 months in advance of the tournament start date.
-A permit processing fee of $25.00 must be submitted with the application.
-Applications will be processed on a first-come, first-served basis, and a permit or other response will be given by park within one week after receipt.
-The addresses for the application are as follows:
+A permit processing fee of $50 must be submitted with the application.
+Applications will be processed on a first-come, first-served basis, and a permit or other response will be given by park within one week of receipt.
+The process to apply is:

-Written: Amistad National Recreation Area
+Amistad National Recreation Area

 Tournament Fee: Under Title 16 and Title 31 of the U.S. Code, the U.S. Congress expects the NPS to be self-sustaining and to charge for a service provided in a fair and cost-effective way.
 After extensive research and experience, the park has established a standard fee for service provided for a fishing tournament.
 The fee can include projected costs of preparing for, monitoring, supporting, and cleaning up after the tournament.
 These costs can be mitigated based on prior arrangements and agreements made at the time of application or up to 72 hours before the tournament start date.
 Fees must be received prior to tournament permit completion.
 The tournament fees are listed below: